deltaGPhys/ZipWireInvestment-Server/README.md

 # FinanceApp
 Online Account-Management Application (Spring/Angular)

-To run this code on a local machine:
+Follow the following instructions to successfully run this application on your local machine!
 __________________________________________

 Cloning This Repository